 No reputable Italian restaurant will have its breads and pizza missing from its menu, and the restaurant’s strength can be found in the Pizzas and Paninis that they make.
 A friend’s Vegetarian Pizza arrived with the dough cooked just right with some singed marks from having spent only a short time in the searing wood-burning brick oven.
 The thin crust had lots of flavor from the yeast fermentation, a tinge of salt, and a faint aroma of the wood, while the tomato sauce tasted fresh and not paste-like commonly found in other versions.
 The slices of eggplant, zucchini, mushroom and pieces of broccoli still had their textural integrity but without the raw flavors due to the high heat cooking.
 In true Italian fashion, cheese was absent from the pizza, which I found to be the case in all the pizzas on the Continent, to which a bowl of shaved Parmigiano was left for the diner’s discretion.
 On another occasion for lunch, I ordered Grilled Panini with Prosciutinni and Mozzarella.
 Pieces of house-made Foccacia bread sandwiched thin slices of fresh Prosciutinni and fresh Mozzarella, moistened by a red-pepper coulis spread.
 The spongy bread was yeasty and faintly herbal from some rosemary and oregano, the spread naturally sweet, encompassing the mildly salty Italian ham and the mild-tasting fresh cheese.
 The grilling under a weighted press compressed the elements together while heating the sandwich up and giving it an outer crispness.
 Amazingly, the compressed sandwich still felt light to the bite, and the flavors were rather mild with all the elements holding their distinctive characteristics.

-The true litmus test to an Italian restaurant is its Risotto and Pasta dishes.
+The true litmus test for an Italian restaurant is its Risotto and Pasta dishes.
 For the seasonal special, I honed on Shrimp and Asparagus Risotto.
 This dish was a true delight with the medium-grain rice cooked slightly creamy while holding its integrity and tasting very savory from the use of a good seafood stock and some Parmigiano cheese.
 The pieces of shrimp were moist and tender, devoid of any rubberiness, and the pieces of asparagus cooked well without being mushy.
 All the elements were in perfect harmony, and this dish is a true Italian classic combination of ingredients which sang beautifully in my mouth.
 For lunch, a friend ordered Linguine Frutti di Mare.
 A nest of dried egg pasta cooked al dente (Continental al dente, which is a bit too firm for most Americans) sat under a heaping mound of calamari rings, scallops, clams, and shrimp, surrounded by opened mussels.
 The sauce was full-bodied and savory made from garlic, white wine, seafood stock, spiked by a pinch of dried red pepper flakes, and finished with a drizzle of fresh olive oil.
 Again, we see the kitchen’s skilful treatment of every ingredient especially the seafood elements that were perfectly cooked and tender.
 The good quality dried pasta and its al dente cooking are what I really appreciated as it added the necessary satisfactory body to the dish.
 This dish is quite pricey for dinner but worth a splurge; the lunch order is a better deal though.
 As with all the other meat and seafood entrees, a side dish of fresh egg pasta is served with the light tomato sauce, which again points to the restaurant’s high standards.

 After a few visits to Pasta Plus, my friends and I have become fond of a specific dish served in this eatery: Lasagna.
 Now, you may cringe and wince at the thought of a stodgy and heavy layered pie that most of us have grown up eating in this country.
 But this version is quite the opposite of what we are accustomed to.
 Layers of light fresh egg pasta are interspersed by a thin coating of ricotta along with layers of minced beef Bolognese sauce, topped with a coating of fresh tomato sauce.
 What makes this slice different is the lack of mozzarella and Parmigiano cheese that would weigh the dish down.
 Furthermore, the use of fresh pasta brings a delicate and light touch to the dish, and you can literally cut it like an airy layered cake; no knife is needed here, just the fork and a hungry mouth.
 On another visit, I decided to order its vegetarian counterpart – Lasagne Verde or Spinach Lasagna.
 Sheets of egg spinach pasta alternate in between thin layers of ricotta, with bits of fresh peas studded in between that provided some textural interest.
 The ricotta had a slight sponginess due to some egg mixed into it, thus there was some structural integrity that was devoid of mushiness.
 The pasta sheets were slightly green from the use of spinach leaves but it was a bit too thin and soft in certain parts.
 The fresh tomato sauce was just as good as the meat version, and it added the acidic tanginess to cut through the rich cheese – this is a worthy meatless dish indeed.
 In addition to this offering, there is a handful of other vegetarian dishes worth ordering.